 If you eventually have to undergo bone grafting for dental implants in Houston TX, the length of the overall dental implant procedure would be affected by the bone grafting procedure.
 The bone grafting material for the jawbone can be sourced from the following places:

 - From the bone of another person (donor)

 - From an animal

 - From synthetic dental materials

-Only your dentist would be able to determine the best source or your bone grafting material considering your health and the size of the bone graft.
+Only your dentist would be able to determine highly recommended source or your bone grafting material considering your health and the size of the bone graft.

 Bone grafting for dental implants Houston TX can be performed in these three ways:

 This occurs when the dentist has to extract a tooth or teeth before the dental implant near me procedure.
 There may still be some substantial bone in the jaw and only little bone graft may be required to reinforce the jawbone.
 Little bone grafting does not add to the overall treatment time as the graft material (in the form of granules) is only placed into the empty socket and becomes part of the natural jawbone within a few weeks.